 To ensure the continuity of our business, we encourage employees to be healthy, motivated, competent and productive at work.
 The aim of our HRM Policy is to achieve sustainable employability for all employees.
 Sustainable employability is based on personal development, vitality and flexible employment conditions.
-In 2021, we participated in the certification process to become a Top Employer.
+In 2022, we received the certification of being a Top Employer.
 Being certified means that as a company you put people first and allow employees to flourish because they are empowered by the best working conditions.